With out a doubt, these 7 toddler activities must be included on any good daily toddler schedule and toddler routine.

 To sum up, to grow up healthy, children need to sit less and play more.
 Therefore no matter how exhausting and stressful sometimes it can be, instead of asking them to sit still, encourage them to exercise more and more each day.

-2. Fine Motor Activities
+2. Fine Motor Activities & Sensory Play

 Hands are the instrument of man’s intelligence.
 That’s one great and inspiring Dr. Maria Montessori quote.
 So, every activity that makes your little one use them, makes them smarter.
+Fine motor activities and sensory play are great way to help your little one to learn to explore with their hands.

 If you need some ideas and examples of fine motor activities, check out these 22 Fine Motor Activities, that can be repeated daily.